Mjz86/c_colon/README.md

  // if a the deallocation of the frame fails by exception the program will terminate ( we can assume free and delete will never fail so this isn't an issue) byte[....];// coroutine frame storage

+  // the fastdyncaller transformation is a bit different for asymetric transfer,  each jump to a sibling restores the used set as if it was a return.

   };

  // these are simplified code , the actual code would check to see if its a noop coroutine first .